The following Employment Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Although the employment income of a minister of religion is subject to PAYE in the normal way, there is a slight difference in the routine procedures if the minister is also within self assessment.
 There is a special supplementary page to the self assessment return, SA102M , which ministers of religion have to complete instead of an ordinary employment supplementary page.
 As with other pages of the tax return, HMRC issues a guidance note to help filling in the SA102M.

 A minister may also receive fees for work he undertakes outside the area to which he is formally assigned.
-For example, he may receive fees for preaching in a church in another town, or for lecturing at a
+For example, he may receive fees for preaching in a church in another

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.